okviz/okviz.github.io/_mydocs/calendar-pro/options/wdaxis/text-size.md

 ---
 **Default value:** 8pt or 40%

-This option defines the font size of the weekday's axis labels.
+This option defines the font size of the weekday axis labels.

+<todo>Screenshot</todo>

 > This option is not controllable through a [Report Theme](../../features/themes.md).